 88) There are homeless people in France: This may or may not shock you but many tourists are shocked to see homeless people when they come to France.

-89) Graffiti in France is alive and well: Especially big cities like Marseille and Paris.
+89) Graffiti in France is alive and well: Especially in big cities like Marseille and Paris.

 Shopping & Businesses

-Here are a few important things you need to know about shopping and how business works in France.
+Here are a few important things you need to know about shopping and how businesses work in France.